 20 Amazing Cebu Changes Since Your Last Visit – Part 2

 Cebu is changing.
-And it is changing quite fast.
-With busy ports, talented and hardworking manpower, tons of investments, and a robust economy among others, Cebu’s rapid growth and development are nothing short of extraordinary.
+And the changes in Cebu can be quite overwhelming.
+With busy ports, hardworking manpower, tons of investments, and a robust economy among others, Cebu’s rapid growth is nothing short of breath-taking.
 In fact, there is a big chance that the Cebu you knew when you left may not be the same one you come home to tomorrow.
-And we agree.

-So this week, TheCebuano lists down 20 exciting developments in Cebu that you definitely wouldn’t know about if you haven’t returned in recent months or years.
+This week, TheCebuano lists down 20 exciting changes in Cebu that you wouldn’t know about if you haven’t returned recently.
 Take a look!

 1. Metro Ayala Blaze

 At the start of this year, a huge fire hit Metro (Gaisano) Ayala.
-The fire ravaged for days and when it was finally put under control, the whole multi-story department store was basically completely destroyed.
+When the blaze was finally put under control, the whole department store was completely destroyed.

 2. Boardwalk Expansion

-After the completion of its (now quite popular) marine boardwalk, the local government unit of the City of Naga recently announced its plans to extend it.
+After the completion of its marine boardwalk, the Naga City LGU recently announced its plans to extend it.
 Exciting!

 3. Food Parks in the Metro

-After the food park concept caught on, more food parks started appearing in various parts of the metropolis.
+After the food park concept caught on, more food parks started appearing all over Cebu.
 Some of the most prominent ones include Sugbo Mercado, Yello Cube, and Tambayan sa Lacion, among others.

 4. TransCentral Highway Steel Bridge

-For safety reasons, the iconic steel-and-wood bridge in Balamban, along the TransCentral Highway, was removed.
+For safety reasons, the iconic old bridge in Balamban, along the TransCentral Highway, was removed.
 That part of the highway now looks like this.

 5. LED Road Markers

-LED road markers are now being used is several streets all over Metro Cebu.
-These markers took the place of the trapezoid-shaped and round-shaped street markets previously found in most Cebu roads.
+LED road markers are now being used is several streets in Metro Cebu.
+These markers took the place of the round-shaped street markets previously used in most Cebu roads.

 6. Terminal 2

-The world class, resort-themed second terminal of the Mactan-Cebu International Airport has finally been opened to the public.
-It is now being used for international departures and arrivals.
+The world-class second terminal of the Mactan-Cebu International Airport has finally been opened to the public.
+In fact, it is now being used for international departures and arrivals.

 7. 24/7 Library